 Construction of the memorial commenced in 1925 and took eleven years.
-The official unveiling was on 26 July 1936, by Edward VIII, in one of his few official duties during his short reign as King.
+The official unveiling by Edward VIII was on 26 July 1936, in one of his few official duties during his short reign.
 The names of the 11,285 Canadian soldiers who died in this area of France and have no known graves are carved on the memorial.
 The names of those who died in Flanders are on the Menin Gate.

 The two main pylons of the memorial represent Canada and France and rise thirty metres above the main platform.
 Various stone sculptures were created by Canadian artists to the symbolism of remembrance.
 Plaster copies of many of the sculptures are on display in the National War Museum in Ottawa.